tkrop/go-testing/README.md

 strongly validating mock request and response chains that work across detached `go` routines and various error scenarios.

+## Example Usage

+The core idea of the [mock](mock)/[gock](gock) packages is to provide a short pragmatic domain language for defining mock requests with response that enforce validation, while the [test](test) package provides the building blocks for test isolation.

 ```go
 type UnitParams struct {
     mockSetup    mock.SetupFunc